brendanmetzger/ledger/views/javascript/docs/runner.md

   // if you look at it that way, because 12 mod 12 = 0 after all.
 Generally you can put any
   // number of positions on a clock-like interface from 0 to n.
 To convert to numerical
   // position on the clock, we can use a modulus operator; and keep visualizing when using a
   // modulus on a clock with n positions, the result can only ever be 0 through n-1. var position = (delta % frames);

   // now I need to convert my position to a percentage.
 This is tricky: I am in any one of
   // the following positions on my clock [0, 1, 2, 3, 4, 5, 6, 7, 8, 9].
 Intuitively, position
   // 0 should be 0% and position 9 should be 100%.
 That is, 0 / factor = 0, and 9 / factor = 1.
 You
-  // can see that 9 is the number we are looing for so solve both scenarios.
+  // can see that 9 is the number we are looing for to solve both scenarios.
 This also corresponds
   // nicely to our remainder problem: we only have frames - 1 possible places to move to, so lets
   // do the math and multiply by 100 to get a percentage.
   var step = (position / (frames - 1)) * 100;